 Agrochemicals of World Health Organization (WHO) Toxicity Class III and higher (the higher the class, the lower the toxicity level) should preferably be used.
-Toxicity Class II should only be used in well-justified cases and Toxicity Class I should not be used at all.
+Toxicity Class II should only be used in well-justified.
 Where no WHO toxicity rating is available the lowest toxicity option should always be selected, wherever practical.